-By timothy from Slashdot's translucency-=-50-for-walking department
+By timothy from Slashdot's clever-little-devil department

-By timothy from Slashdot's slumming-with-the-stars department
+By Roblimo from Slashdot's the're-still-looking-for-unobtanium department

 Yesterday we ran video #1

 (CMI) at the Iowa State Ames Laboratory